elixir-europe/BioHackathon/data/Improve Orphanet disease description knowledge by phenotypic automated recognition using scrapping toolkits/README.md

 Orphanet provides for around 3000 described diseases more than 60000 diseases/HPO annotations curated by experts.
 The aim of this proposal, by using several toolkits, will help us to try to:
-1) speed-up the process of annotation with Orphanet textual information / or pubmed publication as input.
+1) Speed-up the process of disease-HPO annotation by using text-mining recognition on Orphanet textual information / or pubmed publication.
-2) improve the curation process by comparaison between the automated recognition and the annotations already provided by Orphanet.
+2) Improve the curation process by comparison between the automated recognition and the annotations already provided by Orphanet.

-To this end, throught a dedicated pipeline we propose to text-mine data from our database and/or from elsewhere (url, text files) in order to scrap HPO terms.
+To this end, through a dedicated pipeline we propose to text-mine data from our database and/or from elsewhere (url, text files) in order to scrap HPO terms.

 ## Approaches to reach goals